 Aaron is a writer/reviewer for WhySoBlu.com.
 Follow him on Twitter @AaronsPS3.

-Out Now with Aaron and Abe, available via iTunesor at HHWLOD.com.
+He also co-hosts a podcast, Out Now with Aaron and Abe, available via iTunesor at HHWLOD.com.